maisl0l/dotfiles/README.md

 # dotfiles

-dotfiles for arch with install script
+dotfiles for arch with install scripts